 All applications are screened by the IRB Administrator for completeness and to ensure regulatory compliance prior to the placement of the application on the agenda.
 The IRB Chair or his or her designee will perform comprehensive pre-reviews of all new protocol full board submissions.
 The IRB Chair or his or her designee will check for completeness and accuracy of submissions and further identify the pertinent issues for the IRB Committee.
 The IRB Chair or his or her designee will identify any vulnerable subjects or specialized areas where a consultant may be required.
 The IRB Chair or his or her designee will identify and/ or clarify any substantive questions and deficiencies before the protocol is added to an agenda for full board review.
-Any required changes by the IRB Chair or his or her designee will be incorporated within the packet of materials sent to the board for full review.
+Any required changes by the IRB Chair or his or her designee will be incorporated within the materials and available for review by the full board.
 Changes to the protocol after the agenda has been made available to IRB members will be forwarded to the full IRB board prior to the convened meeting.

 Only complete submissions will be placed on the IRB agenda for review.
-The investigator will be informed either by e-mail, phone or in person of missing materials and the necessary date of receipt for inclusion on that month's agenda.
-Questions about the IRB policies and procedures, determination of whether a particular protocol is human research or not and what particular forms are required for a particular study can be submitted in writing to the IRB Chair or his or her designee for information and/or clarification.
+The investigator will be informed either by e-mail or phone of missing materials and the necessary date of receipt for inclusion on that month's agenda.
+Questions about the IRB policies and procedures, determination of whether a particular protocol is human research or not and what particular forms are required for a particular study can be submitted using the IRBoffice@vailhealth.org email address.